 Open-air cases are a good option for experienced builders.
 They are also the best options for both air cooling and even a custom watercooling loop.
 But some novices are already worried about leaving their side panel open, so is an open-air case a safe option?

 The answer depends on how enthusiastic you are about making your rig look unique.
 An open-air case will require more attention, but it definitely pays off in the end.
-Enough talk, let’s have a look at the best open-air PC cases in 2020.
+Enough talk, let’s have a look at the best open-air PC cases.

 1. Thermaltake Core P5 Open-Air Gaming Case